-All residences are staffed by upper class resident assistants and student housing professionals who offer programming designed to enhance the students' education.
+All residential areas are staffed by student leaders, known as resident assistants, and student housing professionals who offer programming designed to enhance the students' education.
 For information call 281-649-3100 or stop by the front desk at The Lake House.